parag1604/Non-Parameteric/README.md

 ## KNN

-Execute the following to run the Ordinary Least Squares version of Linear Regression
+Execute the following to get a classification model using K-Nearest Neighbor algorithm:

 ```bash
 python main.py <k>